AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/gettingstarted/gettingstarted/ex3.md

 ![Name the Edge Configuration and save](./images/edgeconfig12m.png)

 You'll then see this.
 You now need to select the correct sandbox and datastream that you just configured.
-The sandbox to use is `--aepSandboxId--` and the datastream is called `--demoProfileLdap-- - Demo System Datastream (Mobile)`.
+The sandbox to use is `--aepSandboxName--` and the datastream is called `--aepUserLdap-- - Demo System Datastream (Mobile)`.

 For the **Edge Network domain**, please use the default domain which is **edge.adobedc.net**.